Robeisy Ramírez: Early career

 On 24 May 2019, Ramírez signed a contract to fight professionally with Top Rank.
 His promoter Bob Arum stated "The last two-time gold medalist that we signed out of the amateurs, Vasyl Lomachenko, has become a big star.
 We anticipate the same from Robeisy".

 On 10 August 2019, he made his professional debut against the little-known American, Adan Gonzales.
-Ramírez suffered a shock split decision defeat in which he was knocked down by a left hook within the first minute of the opening round.
+Ramírez suffered a shock split decision defeat in which he was knocked down by a left hook inside the first minute of the opening round.
 His second professional fight was against Fernando Ibarra De Anda on 9 November 2019.
-Ramírez dominated his opponent throughout the bout and in the final round, Ramírez landed a body shot which forced Ibarra to take a knee in a neutral corner.
+Ramírez dominated his opponent throughout the bout and, in the final round, landed a body shot which forced Ibarra to take a knee in a neutral corner.
 This prompted the referee, Gerard White to end the bout immediately.

 On 21 February 2020, Ramírez fought against Rafael Morales.
 Ramírez dominated throughout the bout and secured victory via fourth round knockout.
 On 9 June 2020, Ramírez defeated Yeuri Andujar via knockout in the first round.
 Ramírez knocked his opponent down with a left uppercut in the opening moments of the bout.
 Andujar managed to recover from the knockdown, however Ramírez swiftly hit his opponent with another left hand which put Andujar on the canvas for a second time in the bout.
 This caused referee Tony Weeks to end the bout instantly.

 On 2 July 2020, Ramírez looked to avenge his only defeat as a professional when he fought against Adan Gonzales for a second time.
 Ramírez controlled the bout from the outset, and secured a dominant victory after winning every round on each of the three scorecards.
 On 19 September 2020, Ramírez faced Felix Caraballo.
 Ramírez won via wide unanimous decision after outboxing his opponent throughout the duration of the bout.
 Ramírez fought against Brandon Valdes in what would be his fifth bout in less than a year on 12 December 2020.
 Ramírez secured victory in the sixth round after trapping his opponent against the ropes and unloading a barrage of unanswered punches which forced the referee to end the bout.